jared-nelsen/clojure_back_end_template/README.md

-# Clojure Backend Starter
+# Clojure Backend Template

-This project serves as a project template for a straightforward and minimimal Clojure Back End.
+This project serves as a project template for a straightforward and minimimal Clojure Back End Service.

 It uses Ring, Jetty, and Compojure and includes a few useful libraries in the project file.